elgohr/concourse-blackduck/README.md

 | `proxy-username`| *Optional*              | In case your Concourse needs to use a proxy to connect to Blackduck.                       |
 | `proxy-password`| *Optional*              | In case your Concourse needs to use a proxy to connect to Blackduck.                       |

-It seems like Blackduck doesn't support Tokens for API-Access.
+It seems like Blackduck doesn't support Tokens for API-Access (in the scanner it would work fine).
-In this way it's not supported here.
+As the configuration should be clean and understandable, the token is not supported.
 Sorry.

 ## `in`: Get Results
 The resource will provide the latest version changes on Blackduck as a file for later use.